 - CRITERIA FOR SELECTION OF THE BEST SCRIPT/100:

 - A good mastery of the story line of the play – (points from the text and workbook) 25 marks

 - Errata page, pointing out the language errors and proposing corrections, tabulated as follows:

 The more detailed the comments on errors the more marks earned.
 40 marks

 - Bibliography: Cross referencing from Play or workbook to other theoretical works.
 25 Marks

-- All articles will be published on our website dramaforgrammar.com, and voted for excellence by 89 English Teachers around the country.
+- All articles will be published on our website dramaforgrammar.com, and voted for excellence by all contestants who show knowledge of the text.
 For neutrality, the author of the play and website will vote a thumbs up for all the articles.

-- The first 20 articles will be further screened by a host of National inspectors or Language teachers, and presented for further assessment online on our facebook fan-page – access below.
+- The first 20 articles will be further screened by a host of National inspectors / Language teachers, and presented for further assessment online on our facebook fan-page – access below.